 32. Walking Taco Casserole

 Walking Taco Casserole is an easy dish to throw together in no time!
-This lightened-up version is perfect to serve as funeral food, using ground turkey with all of the taco flavors everyone loves.
+This lightened-up version is perfect to serve as food for a funeral reception, using ground turkey with all of the taco flavors everyone loves.

 33. Chicken Almondine Casserole